PiaSys/PnP-Contoso-Orders-ACE/docs/ACEs-Implementation-Details.md

 Notice the **webApiPermissionRequests** section, where we define that we need the **Orders.FullControl** permission scope for the resource **PnP.Contoso.Orders**, which represents the app registered in AAD for the backend API.

 > Note: you can find further details about how to register the backend API in ADD reading the document about the [backend APIs](./APIs-Implementation-Details.md).
+You can also find additional information about how to use AadHttpClient in SPFx by reading the document [Connect to Azure AD-secured APIs in SharePoint Framework solutions](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aadhttpclient).

 For the sake of completeness, the sample defines also a set of localized strings for the service, in the loc sub-folder of the services folder.
 In order to properly support localized strings defined in such a way, you also need to add an item to the localizedResources section of the [config.json](../src/Contoso.Orders.SPFx/config/config.json) file.